Lima Travel Guide (2025): Where to Stay, Eat + Efficient Itineraries

 • Runner-friendliness: Excellent – Green spaces like El Olivar, wide streets, and easy access to the ocean cliff parks from some areas.

-Choosing the right base in Lima makes a huge difference in how efficiently you can explore the city:
+Choosing the right base in Lima makes a big difference in how efficiently you can explore the city:

 • For first time travelers or anyone visiting for a week or less, I’d recommend basing yourself in Miraflores.
 It’s central, safe, walkable, and packed with restaurants, cafés, markets, and access to the malecón.